radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 ![Add Failure Response Example](Media/Image5.31.jpg)

-Figure 31: Add Failure Response Example
+Figure 28: Add Failure Response Example

 ### Replace (PUT)

 In this section, an existing entry is replaced using the parameters shown in the table below.

->[!note]
->“BaseDN” is the DN of the targeted entry.
+>[!note] “BaseDN” is the DN of the targeted entry.

 Field	| Value
 -|-